-Day 10: Tuesday 20 October, Torres del Paine National Park - Punta Arenas
+Day 10: Tuesday 18 October, Torres del Paine National Park - Punta Arenas

 - Morning drive to Punta Arenas

-- Lunch at a local restaurant
+- Maggiorino Borgatello Museum

 - Nao Victoria Museum

 - Short tour of Punta Arenas

+- Dinner at a local restaurant

-Today we embark on the long drive to Punta Arenas to the south, refreshing ourselves with a lunch break enroute.
-On arrival in Punta Arenas we will visit the fascinating Nao Victoria Museum which contains replicas of the ships that contributed to the discovery and colonisation of the area or have special and historic significance for the Magallanes Region of Chile.
+Today we embark on the long drive to Punta Arenas to the south, refreshing ourselves with a box lunch enroute.
+On arrival in Punta Arenas we will first visit the Maggiorino Borgatello Museum that houses a collection of ethnic aboriginal artefacts.
+We also visit the fascinating Nao Victoria Museum which contains replicas of the ships that contributed to the discovery and colonisation of the area or have special and historic significance for the Magallanes Region of Chile.
 The replicas were built using traditional shipbuilding techniques.
 Highlights of their collection are the full-size replicas of the historic ships which include the Nao Victoria, James Caird, Schooner Ancud and the HMS Beagle.
 HMS Beagle, a British Navy brig-sloop, was converted into an exploration vessel.
 The most famous of her three voyages was the second (1831-1836) under the command of Captain Robert FitzRoy, with the young Charles Darwin on board.